stevejay/middleengine-website/src/posts/2020-04-25-rebasing-with-git-rebase-onto.md

 ![](/images/2020-04-25-rebasing-with-git-rebase-onto/rebase-onto-2x.png "A 'git rebase --onto' of branch-b")

 Note that there are other ways to achieve the same result.
-For example, I could perform an interactive rebase of _branch-b_ in which I remove the lines of outdated commits B and C.
+For example, I could perform an interactive rebase of _branch-b_ in which I remove the lines for outdated commits B and C.

 Having learned the rebase --onto technique, I now feel more in control of Git.
 I have the power to move ranges of commits around at will, without the very confusing merge conflicts that I would have had in the past.